 - Only single author entries can be accepted.

-- You must be available to present your essay to the Pain Relief Foundation in December 2022 to the Walton Centre Clinical Pain MDT.
+- You must be available to present your essay to the Pain Relief Foundation in January or February 2024 to the Walton Centre Clinical Pain MDT.
 There is some flexibility in the presentation date.
 If the winner is not available to present their essay, then the prize will pass to the next best entrant who is available to present.
 Reasonable travel and accommodation expenses, up to a maximum of £150 will be reimbursed by the Foundation if we ask you to present in person, subject to receipts being presented.